 Will A “Home 3D Printer” Get The Job Done?

-There’s no learning curve when it comes to just printing an object – it isn’t until you try optimizing the print that you run into hurdles.
+There’s no learning curve at all– you’ll only hit obstacles once you try optimizing the print.
 In fact, for my brother’s D&D night I made some 3D print D&D minis for us all.
 Admittedly, I also designed a loaded D20 and used my home printer to pop out a few prototypes to get the upper hand (sorry, bro).

 How Much Does It Cost To 3D Print A Miniature?

 This is where the 3D printer starts to shine.
-For one-off or custom pieces, the price simply cannot be matched.
+For one-off or custom pieces, nothing beats a 3D printer.
 There is no fuel supply, just house power in and filament.
 So your only cost is electricity and the filament.
 You won’t even notice a change in your electric bill since these units are so low energy, so it’s really just filament cost.